-Jayne Shears, CBT & EMDR In Suffolk, Norfolk and London
+Jayne Shears, CBT & EMDR ONLINE and In Suffolk, Norfolk and London

 I am a BABCP Accredited Cognitive Behavioural Therapist and EMDR practitioner.

 I offer effective, high quality evidence based treatments for people with a range of mental health difficulties.
 For further details see: emdrandcbtservices.co.uk

 I have over 12 years experience in the NHS working with people from age 16 upwards and I am now working in private practice.
 A course of treatment can help you to regain your wellbeing and a sense of enjoyment in your life.

 CBT or Cognitive Behavioural Therapy is a talking therapy recommended by NICE (National Institute of Clinical Excellence) for the treatment of a wide range of emotional and physical health problems such as anxiety, depression, trauma and chronic pain.
 When feeling worried or distressed we often fall into patterns of thinking and responding which can worsen how we feel.
 CBT helps us notice and change problematic thinking styles or behaviour patterns so we can feel better.
 CBT has lots of strategies that can help you in the here and now.
 Dependent on the nature of your difficulties this may also mean that we need to consider earlier life experiences.